menu

 Prerequisite to Apply

-Of the six (6) required prerequisite courses, 2 of the 3 science prerequisites listed below must be completed by the time of program application (November 1).
+Of the six (6) required prerequisite courses, 2 of the 3 science prerequisites listed below (in semester credit hours) must be completed by the program’s application deadline (November 1st).

 Prerequisite to Enroll

-The offer of admission is conditional on the applicant completing all of the six (6) required prerequisites listed below (in semester credit hours) by the start of the program orientation on August 1, 2024.
+The offer of admission is conditional on the applicant completing all of the six (6) required prerequisites listed below (in semester credit hours) by August 15th of the enrollment year.

-• Anatomy & Physiology I with Lab (4 credits)
+• Anatomy & Physiology I lecture with lab (4 credits)

-• Anatomy & Physiology II with Lab (4 credits)
+• Anatomy & Physiology II lecture with lab (4 credits)

 • General Microbiology lecture (3 credits)